Artificial Intelligence & Machine Learning

 February 6, 2025

-Explore the principles and practices that make Python libraries a joy to use, from naming conventions to error messages that guide users to solutions.
+What makes Python libraries joyful?
+Explore API ergonomics, from naming conventions & sensible defaults to helpful error messages that guide users to solutions.

 Read more →